bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 * If you have exported an encrypted profile from Xcode, you can use password protection for that file on our `Code Signing` tab as well.
 * One last note: the `Expose for Pull Request` toggle in `Secrets` tab is by default disabled for public apps as secrets included in PR builds can be accessed by anyone who can open a pull request. "%}

-{% include message_box.html type="note" title="Up-to-date sample apps" content=" All the sample apps we provide in this guide are monitored by our developers on a weekly basis.
+All the sample apps we provide in this guide are monitored by our developers on a weekly basis.
 All apps are scheduled to run between 4 and 5 on every Monday morning to see if the VM updates happening on Saturdays have disrupted the sample apps.
-If so, our developers fix the sample apps so that you have them as reliable reference."%}
+If so, our developers fix the sample apps so that you have them as reliable reference.

 * carthage-sample-app
 * xamarin-sample-app